-Academic Misconduct: The University Student Conduct Code (available at conduct.uoregon.edu) defines academic misconduct.
+Academic Misconduct: The UO Student Conduct Code (http://dos.uoregon.edu/conduct) defines academic misconduct.
 Students are prohibited from committing or attempting to commit any act that constitutes academic misconduct.
-By way of example, students should not give or receive (or attempt to give or receive) unauthorized help on assignments or examinations without express permission from the instructor.
+For example, students should not give or receive (or attempt to give or receive) unauthorized help on assignments or examinations without express permission from the instructor.
 Students should properly acknowledge and document all sources of information (e.g. quotations, paraphrases, ideas) and use only the sources and resources authorized by the instructor.
 If there is any question about whether an act constitutes academic misconduct, it is the students' obligation to clarify the question with the instructor before committing or attempting to commit the act.
 Additional information about a common form of academic misconduct, plagiarism, is available at researchguides.uoregon.edu/citing-plagiarism.

-Information for Students with Disabilities
+Inclusivity and Information for Students with Disabilities

 The University of Oregon is working to create inclusive learning environments.
 If there are learning or health considerations that may affect your ability to participate fully in this course, please meet with Prof. Johnson as soon as possible to discuss possible accommodations.
-If this is a documented disability, please request that the Counselor for Students with Disabilities send a letter of verification.
+Furthermore, please notify him if there are aspects of the instruction or design of this course that result in disability-related barriers to your participation.
 You are also encouraged to contact the Accessible Education Center in 164 Oregon Hall at 541-346-1155 or uoaec@uoregon.edu.